-14D-9 30 November 28 E-Mail 31 Berry's counsel stated that since [Apollo's] earlier offer had expired on October 20, 2015, Mr. Berry had engaged in one conversation with [Apollo], and October, Mr. Berry has had one conversation with Apollo.
-During that
+14D-9 30 November 28 E-Mail 31 [Apollo's] earlier offer had expired on Since Apollo withdrew its earlier offer in October, Mr. Berry has had one • conversation with Apollo.
+During that conversation, he agreed, as he did in